NAVFAC NW PFAS Investigations and Response Actions

 The Navy is addressing past releases of per- and polyfluoroalkyl substances, commonly known as PFAS, under the Navy Environmental Restoration Program.
-These substances may be present in the soil and/or groundwater at Navy sites as a result of historical firefighting activities using aqueous film forming foam (AFFF), which is considered the main DoD source of PFAS releases.
-This foam was also used for firefighting training, equipment testing, and as a component of fire suppression systems.
-Additionally, plating shops used PFAS formulations to suppress the airborne release of PFAS compounds.
-Since drinking water sources may have been impacted by the Navy’s past use of PFAS products, the Navy’s first step has been to sample drinking water sources (off or on our installation) that are close to known or suspected releases of AFFF in accordance with Navy Policy.
+The Navy developed a proactive policy to address past releases of PFAS at installations nationwide, as several PFAS are now of emerging public health concern.
+The most common Navy activity that could have resulted in the historical release of PFAS to the environment is the use of firefighting foam (specifically aqueous film forming foam or AFFF) for testing, training, firefighting, fire suppression systems, and other life-saving emergency responses.
+Additionally, plating shops used PFAS formulations to suppress the airborne release of toxic metallic vapors.
+Since drinking water sources may have been impacted by the Navy’s past use of PFAS products, the Navy’s first step has been to sample drinking water sources (on and off our installations) that are close to known or suspected releases of PFAS in accordance with Navy Policy.

 PFAS are chemicals of emerging concern, which have no Safe Drinking Water Act regulatory standards or routine water quality testing requirements.
 The EPA is currently studying PFAS to determine if national regulation is needed.
 Studies by the EPA, the Agency for Toxic Substances and Disease Registry (ATSDR), and others indicate that exposure to PFAS may cause elevated serum cholesterol levels and developmental effects to fetuses during pregnancy (e.g., low birth weight, accelerated puberty, skeletal variations) or to breastfed infants.
 Individual states are also conducting their own evaluations and may establish their own drinking water standards or environmental cleanup requirements.